Tony Llewellyn-Jones

 Tony Llewellyn-Jones (born 1949) is a British-born Australian actor.
 He was nominated for the 1976 AFI Award for Best Actor in a Supporting Role for his role in Picnic at Hanging Rock.

 Biography

 Llewellyn-Jones was born in London, England, in 1949 and lived in Singapore, Kuala Lumpur and Zimbabwe before moving to Australia in 1965.
 He is the son of Dr Derek Llewellyn-Jones and Elisabeth Kirkby.
-He has performed in films, such as Picnic at Hanging Rock, on TV, such as a long running role on G.P., and on stage, working with Melbourne Theatre Company, Sydney Theatre Company and Bell Shakespeare.
+He has performed in films (Picnic at Hanging Rock), on television (a long-running role on G.P.), and on stage (working with Melbourne Theatre Company, Sydney Theatre Company and Bell Shakespeare).